Adecodess/zuri-task3/readme.md

 -> create src folder where all the folders and files are going to be -> create and index.js fie as the entry point
--> create database folder and setup mongoose and database connections
+-> create database folder and setup mongoose and database connections -> Test all routes with postman
+-> Deploy to heroku.

+# Gettimg Started